Eighth-grader Peter Finn Amuso, our 2023 Neumann Scholar Award Winner and highest-scoring student in the Neumann Scholarship Examination.

-OMC student standardized test scores rank among the highest in the Archdiocese, and are well above the national averages across all areas of the curriculum.
+OMC student standardized test scores rank among the highest in the Archdiocese and are well above the national averages across all areas of the curriculum.
+Students at OMC have a proven record of academic excellent and win scholarships at the archdiocesan high schools of their choice.
+The class of 2023 earned over $500,000 in scholarships to the high schools of their choice.

 Ordinarily, class sizes do not exceed 25.
-In this way, every student has the opportunity to express and receive the personalized attention that is critical to a 21st century education.
+Every student has the opportunity to express and receive the personalized attention that is critical to a 21st-century education.

 Our preschool and lower grades establish a solid foundation across the entire curriculum while our upper grades have gained a strong reputation as a “high school prep” program.
 OMC graduates report that their academic transition to high school is very smooth and that often they are ahead of their classmates due to the rigorous academic training instilled at OMC.